Community Submitted Content

 New Jersey Secretary of Agriculture Douglas H. Fisher today encouraged organizations to help provide nutritious meals to children during the summer months through the Department’s Summer Food Service Program.

 The Summer Food Program began in 1976 as an outgrowth of the National School Lunch Program.

 The Summer Food Service Program is designed to reach those who are age 18 or younger in economically disadvantaged areas.

 It also is open to people over 18 who have intellectual, developmental, or physical disabilities and who participate in public or nonprofit private programs established for individuals with disabilities.

-In School Year 2020-2021 in New Jersey, 609 School Food Authorities with a total of 1,835 sites participated in the National School Lunch Program’s Seamless Summer Option to provide over 74.5 million lunches and 68.3 million breakfasts free to all children 18 and under.
+In School Year 2021-2022, 717 School Food Authorities with a total of 2,617 sites participated in the National School Lunch Program’s Seamless Summer Option to provide more than 147 million lunches and 81 million breakfasts free to all children 18 and under.
 In 2022, 158 organizations participated in the Summer Food Service Program serving more than 11 million nutritious meals which included breakfast, lunches, dinners, and snacks to more than 1,200 summer meal sites.

 The federally funded program reimburses participating organizations for meals served to children who live in areas in which at least 50 percent of the children qualify for free or reduced-price meals under the National School Lunch Program.

 Applicants may include public or private nonprofit school food authorities, units of local, municipal, county or state governments, public or private nonprofit organizations, residential summer camps or national youth sports programs.

 Organizations approved to sponsor the Summer Food Service Program are responsible for managing the feeding sites that provide the meals to young children.

 Most participating organizations may be reimbursed for up to two meals a day.
 Breakfast, lunch, dinner and or snacks.